 Another ski resort close to Salt Lake City, they give you free public transportation if you have their pass or the Ikon Pass.
 This is a skier only, so snowboarders will have to go to Snowbird or one of the other numerous ski places near Salt Lake City.
 In terms of skiing, the slopes are more intermediate to advanced to expert.
 There are several TRIPLE Blackdiamonds.

 For Southern California, this is the best.
 It is decent size with more beginning to intermediate slopes.
 There are a few advanced, but not much.
 Most of the skiers and snowboarders are from Southern California area and, therefore, are not as skilled as some other locations.
-Because it is close to Los Angeles you might see some celebrities hitting the slopes.
+Because it is close to Los Angeles you might see some celebrities hitting the Western ski slopes.
 It is about a 6 to 7 hour drive from San Diego, north of Los Angeles.

 This ski resort is in the Los Angeles area and for those Southern Californians who don’t want to make the trek to Mammoth, they can come here.
 It is filled with a younger crowd and often are young people hanging out rather than for the actual skiing and snowboarding.

-My family’s least favorite ski slope.
+My family’s least favorite western ski slopes.
 This is the closest to San Diego and it caters to beginners.
 There is not that much snow coverage due to its proximity south.
 We don’t like it for the beginner slopes, but also, we found the customer service was lacking.
 For a few more hour drive, we can get a much more better ski experience.
 However, if you are a beginner and are in the San Diego area, be sure to check out skiing here!

 Be sure to follow me on social media and or subscribe to get monthly email updates!